 Tefnut was the daughter of Atum and the twin sister of Shu.
 She was often considered to be the goddess of moisture, moist air, and rain, which was a compliment to her brother, Shu, who was the god of life-giving air.

 She was often depicted as a lioness, usually with the body of a human and the head of a lioness.
-However, over time, she was typically depicted as a person.
+Not to be confused with Sekhmet, a warrior goddess as well as goddess of healing, who is also represented with a lioness’ head and a sun disk head gear.
+However, over time, Tefnut was typically depicted as a person.
 Like a lioness, she was often depicted as the “Eye of Ra,” further demonstrating her significance in the Egyptian Pantheon.

 The Ancient Egyptians were one of the first and largest civilizations of the ancient world.
 Like many other cultures of the time, they were devoutly religious, and the many different cults that emerged in Egypt eventually morphed into a general religion and mythology that centered around the many Egyptian gods and goddesses.